Hukeri: Geography

-Hukkeri is a Town Municipal and a taluka in Belgaum district of Karnataka state.
+Hukkeri is a Town Municipal Council and a taluka in Belgaum district of Karnataka state.
 It is 50 km north of Belgaum.

-Hukkeri taluka shares its borders with Chikkodi in the north, Gokak in the east, Belgaum taluk in the south and the Maharashtra State in the west.
-The area of Hukkeri taluka is 987 km2 and according to a 2011 census, the population in Hukkeri taluk is 399,270.
+Hukkeri taluka shares its borders with Chikkodi in the north, Gokak in the east, Belgaum taluk in the south and the Maharashtra state in the west.
+The area of Hukkeri taluka is 987 km2 and according to the 2011 census, the population in Hukkeri taluk is 399,270.
 The study area has an overall population density of 405 persons per km2.
 The decadal variation in population from 2001-2011 is 11.78% in Hukkeri taluk.
 The average annual rainfall is 422mm.